declare-lab/RobustMIFT/MultiInstruct/README.md

 # InstrAug
-This folder contains the code for the entire _InstrAug_ pipeline.
-We use LLaMA2-Chat-13B to generate augmented instructions from origina instruction.
+This folder contains the code for the entire _InstrAug_ pipeline, which includes generation, post-processing (filtering) and dataset reconstruction.
+During generation stage, we "ask" LLaMA2-Chat-13B to generate augmented instructions from original ones.

 ## Set up
 1. Create the environment to run llama using the provided configuration file.